liudger/homeassistant-homevolt-local/README.md

    - Enter your username and password
    - Configure optional settings (SSL verification, scan interval, timeout)

-## Sensors
+## Devices and Sensors

-This integration provides the following sensors:
+This integration detects and creates separate devices for each Energy Management System (EMS) unit and sensor found in your Homevolt Local system.
+Each device has its own set of sensors, and there are also aggregated sensors that show combined data from all devices.

+### Aggregated Sensors

+These sensors show combined data from all EMS units:

 1. **Homevolt Status**: Shows the current state of the EMS with a dynamic icon that changes based on the battery level
 2. **Homevolt Error**: Shows error information when available
-3. **Homevolt battery 1 SoC**: Shows the state of charge for battery 1 as a percentage
+3. **Homevolt Total SoC**: Shows the total state of charge as a percentage
+4. **Homevolt effekt**: Shows the current power in watts
+5. **Homevolt energi producerat**: Shows the energy produced in kilowatts
+6. **Homevolt energi konsumerat**: Shows the energy consumed in kilowatts

+### EMS Device-Specific Sensors

+Each EMS device will have the following sensors:

-4. **Homevolt battery 2 SoC**: Shows the state of charge for battery 2 as a percentage
+1. **Homevolt battery SoC**: Shows the state of charge for the battery as a percentage
-5. **Homevolt Total SoC**: Shows the total state of charge as a percentage
+2. **Status**: Shows the current state of the specific EMS device
-6. **Homevolt effekt**: Shows the current power in watts
+3. **Power**: Shows the power of the specific EMS device in watts
-7. **Homevolt energi producerat**: Shows the energy produced in kilowatts
+4. **Energy Produced**: Shows the energy produced by the specific EMS device in kilowatts
-8. **Homevolt energi konsumerat**: Shows the energy consumed in kilowatts
+5. **Energy Consumed**: Shows the energy consumed by the specific EMS device in kilowatts
+6. **Error**: Shows error information specific to the device when available

+### Sensor Devices

+The integration also creates separate devices for each sensor in the system:

+#### Grid Sensor

+The Grid sensor device provides information about the power flow to and from the grid:

+1. **Power**: Shows the current power flow in watts (positive for import, negative for export)
+2. **Energy Imported**: Shows the total energy imported from the grid in kilowatt-hours
+3. **Energy Exported**: Shows the total energy exported to the grid in kilowatt-hours

+#### Solar Sensor

+The Solar sensor device provides information about your solar production:

+1. **Power**: Shows the current solar power production in watts
+2. **Energy Imported**: Shows the total energy imported from the solar system in kilowatt-hours
+3. **Energy Exported**: Shows the total energy exported to the solar system in kilowatt-hours

+#### Load Sensor

+The Load sensor device provides information about your household consumption:

+1. **Power**: Shows the current power consumption in watts
+2. **Energy Imported**: Shows the total energy imported by the loads in kilowatt-hours
+3. **Energy Exported**: Shows the total energy exported by the loads in kilowatt-hours

 ## Troubleshooting